tbroyer/gwt-maven-archetypes/README.md

 continuous integration platform, it's not a big _risk_).

+### Use SuperDevMode

+Change directory to your generated project and issue the following commands:

+1. `mvn clean install -Ddraft`
+2. In one terminal window: `cd *-client && mvn process-classes gwt:run-codeserver -Ddev`
+3. In another terminal window: `mvn tomcat7:run -Ddev`

+The same is available with `tomcat6` instead of `tomcat7`.

+Or if you'd rather use Jetty than Tomcat, use `cd *-server && mvn jetty:start -Ddev` instead of `mvn tomcat7:run`.

+Note that you only need to `install` once so that `gwt:run-codeserver` and `jetty:start` can find the other modules.
+This is currently needed because neither `gwt:run` nor `jetty:start` support running in reactor builds, contrary to `tomcat7:run`.

 ### Start the development mode

-Change directory to your generated project and issue the following commands:
+This is similar to using SuperDevMode, except you can use `-Dgwt.compiler.skip` instead of `-Ddraft` to speed up the first step (it only has to be done once though so it's probably no big deal), and more importantly you'll use `mvn gwt:run` instead of `mvn process-classes gwt:run-codeserver` (`process-classes` is only needed because of a bug in the `gwt-maven-plugin` up until version 2.6.0).

+Steps therefore become:

 1. `mvn clean install -Dgwt.compiler.skip`
 2. In one terminal window: `cd *-client && mvn gwt:run -Ddev`
 3. In another terminal window: `mvn tomcat7:run -Ddev`

-The same is available with `tomcat6` instead of `tomcat7`.

-Or if you'd rather use Jetty than Tomcat:

-1. `mvn clean install -Dgwt.compiler.skip`
-2. In one terminal window: `cd *-server && mvn jetty:start -Ddev`
-3. In another terminal window: `cd *-client && mvn gwt:run -Ddev`

-Note that you only need to `install` once so that `gwt:run` and `jetty:start` can find the other modules.
-This is currently needed because neither `gwt:run` nor `jetty:start` support running in reactor builds, contrary to `tomcat7:run`.

 ### Profiles